-Other economic assumptions are taken from the Office for Budget Responsibility's (OBR) Economic and Fiscal Outlook (EFO)10 (for short-term assumptions) and Fiscal Sustainability Report11 (for long-term assumptions).
-Investment returns are assumed to be 1.5% above the rate of increase in average earnings.
+Other economic assumptions are taken from the Office for Budget Responsibility's (OBR) Economic and Fiscal Outlook (EFO) Investment returns are assumed to be 1.5% above the rate of increase in average earnings.

 Limitations of analysis

 Care should be taken when interpreting the modelling results used in this report.
 In particular, individuals are not considered to change their behaviour in response to their pension provision or personal circumstances.
 For example, an individual will not increase their contributions to pension saving as they approach retirement, or have higher incomes.